Skip to main content

 Overview

-AI Configuration lets administrators tune the behavior of each AI analyzer across the platform.
-Settings are saved per tenant (organization), so each organization can customize analysis thresholds, caps, and algorithms independently.
+AI Configuration lets administrators tune the behavior of each AI analyzer and configure the LLM provider across the platform.
+Settings are saved per tenant (organization), so each organization can customize analysis thresholds, caps, algorithms, and AI provider independently.
 Navigate to Settings > AI Configuration in the KaireonAI sidebar.

 Setup